-- Dirt, sand, sawdust, ash, or some other foreign matter blowing into your eye and getting caught under the eyelid.
+- Get dirt, sand, sawdust, ash, or some other foreign matter in your eye

 - Blink your eye several times.